pre-mRNA/nanograd/README.md

-# nanograd
+# About

+- nanopore direct RNA sequencing suffers from a loss of coverage towards the 5' ends of transcripts
 - nanograd performs annotation-free identification of polyA sites from nanopore direct-RNA sequencing alignments
-- nanograd computes coverage decay (average loss in read coverage per base pair) upon each polyA cluster
+- nanograd calculates sequencing decay statistics for each polyA isoform observed in direct RNA sequencing alignments

 # dependancies
 recent version of:
 - bedtools
 - samtools
 - gnu parallel
-- python3, numpy
+- python3 + numpy
-- R, tidyverse
+- R + tidyverse
-- picard tools

 # usage
-sh nanograd.sh [mode] [options] -a "/path/to/fasta/directory" -b "/path/to/bam/" -o "/path/to/output/directory"
+sh nanograd.sh [run mode] [options] -a "/path/to/fasta/directory" -b "/path/to/bam/directory/" -o "/path/to/output/directory"

-# run modes
+# run modes:
  - cluster: perform annotation-free identification of poly(A) sites (see output)
  - decay: (cluster), along with information on the decay for each cluster (see output)

 # options
--t (threadcount) # currently working
--v (verbose mode) # partially implemented
+-t [int] threadcount (default: 8)
--c (cluster confidece level, 25 by default) # partially implemented
+-c [int] cluster confidence level (default: 25) # partially implemented
+-v nanograd verbose mode # yet to implement

 # output
 - a bed-like register of cluster position, cluster support level, high-confidence cluster length (to be clarufied), and decay constant